New York state denied federal funds for flagship bridge project

-NEW YORK (Reuters) - The U.S. federal government has rejected most of a $511 million loan request for the renewal of New York state’s Tappan Zee Bridge, dealing a blow to one of governor Andrew Cuomo’s most prominent infrastructure projects just weeks ahead of state elections.
+NEW YORK, Sept 16 (Reuters) - The U.S. federal government has rejected most of a $511 million loan request for the renewal of New York state’s Tappan Zee Bridge, dealing a blow to one of governor Andrew Cuomo’s most prominent infrastructure projects just weeks ahead of state elections.

 The U.S. Environmental Protection Agency said that the $3.9 billion project was ineligible for funds from a federal clean water fund because “construction activities arising from transportation projects do not advance water quality.”